RobotecAI/rai/docs/human_robot_interface.md

 # RAI: Human-Robot Interaction

-You can utilize RAI Human-Robot Interaction (HRI) package to converse with your robots.
-This package allows you to simply chat with your robot, or to give it tasks and receive feedback and reports.
-You have the following options:
+RAI provides a Human-Robot Interaction (HRI) package that enables communication with your robots.
+This package allows you to chat with your robot, give it tasks, and receive feedback and reports.
+You have the following options for interaction:

-- [Voice communication](human_robot_interface/voice_interface.md) using ASR and TTS models ([OpenAI Whisper](https://openai.com/index/whisper/))
+- [Voice communication](human_robot_interface/voice_interface.md) using Automatic Speech Recognition (ASR) and Text-to-Speech (TTS) models
 - [Text communication](human_robot_interface/text_interface.md) using [Streamlit](https://streamlit.io)

-If your environment is noisy, voice communication might be tricky.
-In noisy environments, it is better to use text channel.
+Voice communication might be challenging in noisy environments.
+In such cases, it's recommended to use the text channel.

 ## How it works?